 When you first start up your Jeep, the engine's exhaust isn't hot enough to get the O2 sensor activated fast enough.
 Also, the exhaust temperature cools below 600°F when the engine is idling.
 These gaps, in the oxygen sensor's operation, result in your engine polluting more.

-The only way to keep the oxygen working under any engine operating condition is with an internal heater.
-The heater only requires to things to activate and these are 12 Volts and ground.
+The only way to keep the oxygen sensor working under any engine operating condition is with an internal heater.
+The heater only requires two things to activate and these are 12 Volts and ground.